basmaashouur/competitive-programming/Knowledge-Phase/Topics-library/Graphs-lib .md

        //cells that you can't visit it, here is the cell that equal 0 if (matrix[x][y] == 0)return;

+	// cells are square means they share 8-connections
 	//in case of 8-connections, to the points at both diagonals
 	//not only(up, down, right, left) sharing one side, make the loop i<8 for (int i = 0; i < 4; i++)